Developer Docs

 04 Verify when challenged

-Use the hosted verifier for exported records and replay to compare the original call against current declared state.
+Use the hosted verifier for exported records.
+Historical rulebook replay restores the immutable snapshot; current replay explicitly compares against current declared state.

 Open verifier